Veterinarians and beekeepers: An arranged marriage

 “It won’t take many years to get us up to speed, to where the beekeeping community trusts our knowledge, but now we should learn from the beekeepers.
 There is so much information out there,” she said.

 The magazine Bee Culture is offering a free three-month subscription to the first 100 people who sign up with the promo code “JAVMA.”
-Dr. Tracy Farone is writing an article series for the publication.
+Dr. Tracy Farone, a bee veterinarian, is writing an article series for the publication.